zhaojj2209/tp/docs/UserGuide.md

 Edits a bookmark income in the finance tracker.

 > :warning: &nbsp; This command can only be executed on the [Incomes tab](#222-incomes-tab).

+> :warning: &nbsp; Bookmark incomes with same titles are considered to be duplicates of each other.
+> Therefore, editing the title of a bookmark income to an already existing title in the bookmark incomes list is not allowed.
+> Contiguous whitespace characters between words in the title will be treated as a single whitespace character.

 Format: `edit-bookmark INDEX [t/TITLE] [a/AMOUNT] [c/CATEGORY...]`